nguyenminhtiend/fintech_preparation/docs/MODULE-STRUCTURE-GUIDE.md

   return {
     authRouter,
-    authService // Export for other modules if needed };
+    authService, // Export for other modules if needed };
 }
 ```